Deletecat/ds-flashcart-guide/docs/README.md

 I say this because there are many fake micro SD cards online.
 "High Capacity" micro SD cards that are somehow cheaper than name brands. **DO NOT** trust these micro SD cards, they are a lower capacity than what they claim.

 Even if you could figure out the capacity, it's still not a good idea to trust them, I feel as though [this video](https://youtu.be/HFY5hd273lI) is great at explaining why.
-It was made a few years ago, **the information is still up-to-date in 2023**.
-In very rare cases, these fake storage devices contain malware.
-If it looks too good to be true, don't buy it.
+It was made a few years ago, **the information is still up-to-date in 2023**

-Always stick to name brands like SanDisk, you can find name-brand SD cards on these marketplaces, but sometimes these can be fake.
-If you are going to order from a marketplace site, make sure that you are buying from an official seller
+Always stick to name brands like SanDisk.
+If you have to buy your micro SD card from a marketplace, make sure that you are buying from an official seller to reduce your chances of recieving a fake SD card.
+Really cheap micro SD cards can also fail easily so avoid any brands you have not heard of.

-!> Some stores *cough Walmart cough* have sold some of their marketplace items in store.
-Be careful, if it's cheap and high capacity, it's probably fake
+!> Sometimes stores like Walmart will sell some of their marketplace items in-store, if its high capacity and cheap, do not trust it.

-#### Formatting your SD card

-To format and test your micro SD card, I usually recommend the instructions found here: [https://dsi.cfw.guide/sd-card-setup.html](https://dsi.cfw.guide/sd-card-setup.html)

 ### Recommended software